DiscordantST/Codewars6kyu/README.md

 ["Jacob", "Alex"]                 -->  "Jacob and Alex like this" ["Max", "John", "Mark"]           -->  "Max, John and Mark like this" ["Alex", "Jacob", "Mark", "Max"]  -->  "Alex, Jacob and 2 others like this"

+- Array.diff:

+Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.
+It should remove all values from list a, which are present in list b keeping their order. array_diff([1,2],[1]) == [2]
+If a value is present in b, all of its occurrences must be removed from the other: array_diff([1,2,2,2,3],[2]) == [1,3]